Skip to main content

 A data scientist types Python code on a laptop at a desk, with a Data Science Handbook, charts and a coffee mug nearby.

-Python Data Science Handbook Offers Free Practical Exercises for Data Scientists
+Editorial illustration for Python Data Science Handbook Releases Free Practical Exercises for Analysts

 - Practical Applications (Python exercises, real-world datasets, applied data analysis techniques).
 Python Data Science Handbook The Python Data Science Handbook is all about using Python for real-world data science tasks.
 First, it shows you how to explore and deal with data, then you move into making charts and graphs, and finally, it covers modeling.